 Note: The average self-ratings for each dimension are mentioned in the first column and the average farmer ratings for each dimension are mentioned in the second column.
 The p-value indicating the significance of each t-test is also presented.
 The alternative hypothesis is that the differences between the self-ratings and the farmer ratings are greater than 0.

 Formally testing hypotheses 2, 4 and 5 is done by estimating regression model 1 outlined in Section 5, the

 results of which are reported in Table 7.
-Taking overall ratings as the dependent variable in column (1), we can not reject the null that the sex of the farmers does not affect the rating given (hypothesis 2).
-However, if we look at the different components of the rating index, we see that female farmers rate actors significantly higher when asked to assess location and price competitiveness (columns (2) and (4)).
+Taking overall ratings as the dependent variable in column (1), we reject the null that the sex of the farmers does not affect the rating given (hypothesis 2).
+Also, if we look at the different components of the rating index, we see that female farmers rate actors significantly higher when asked to assess location and price competitiveness (columns (2) and (4)).

+Table 7.
+Regression results for the impact of farmer's and actor's gender on the ratings given by the farmers to the actors.